Have you started painting recently and unhappy with the results?

 Do you have all the painting tools, but the results are not as expected?

 Below is a brief article on some basic things to keep in mind when you paint.

 1. Mixing Color

-Now you know how quickly acrylics dry.
+By now you know how quickly acrylics dry.
 The brighter side is you can blend it to create beautiful paintings.
 There are two options for thinning acrylic paint water and acrylic medium.
 Acrylic medium will preserve the paint viscosity and vibrancy, while water will lose the vibrancy if you are using student-grade paints.
 If you are using Artist grade colors, you can use both water or medium to dilute the paint.